avishmehta68710/linkedinBot/README.md

 [version]: http://contributor-covenant.org/version/1/4/

-### Just For Fun - Stalking of Other People Linkedin profiles to the next level

 ### Caution

 - Linkedin monitors the number of profiles you view and the amount of connection request you send.